GIST-CSBL/DD-PRiSM/README.md

     -

-  - 03_MonotherapyModel_Finetuning.ipynb: The finetuning of the Monotherapy model on NCI-ALMANAC monotherapy dataset, that was already trained on NCI60 dataset.
+  - 03_MonotherapyModel_Finetuning.ipynb: The finetuning of the Monotherapy model on monotherapy data points of the NCI-ALMANAC dataset, which was already trained on the NCI60 dataset.

     -

 - A Combination therapy model notebook
-  - 04_CombinationTherapyModel_Training.ipynb: The training of the combination therapy model on NCI-ALMANAC combination therapy dataset.
+  - 04_CombinationTherapyModel_Training.ipynb: The training of the Combination therapy model on combination therapy data points of the NCI-ALMANAC dataset.

     -